XijieBa/XijieBa.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a second-year M.E. student at Wuhan University (expected graduation: June 2027), supervised by [Prof. Jianting Ning](https://scholar.google.com/citations?user=HSaFwSwAAAAJ&hl=zh-CN), Prof. Qin Liu, and [Prof. Kaitai Liang](https://scholar.google.com/citations?user=_qHKRH4AAAAJ&hl=zh-CN).
-My research interests center on applied cryptography, with a particular focus on data and cloud security, as well as IoT security.
-Prior to this, I obtained my B.E. in Software Engineering from Southwest University (Chongqing) in June 2024, where I was fortunate to work under the guidance of [Prof. Zheng Yang](https://scholar.google.com/citations?user=X6csOLgAAAAJ&hl=en) and [Prof. Jianying Zhou](https://scholar.google.com/citations?user=T-Uf3dYAAAAJ&hl=en).
-To bridge academic knowledge with industrial practice, I completed two six‑month internships: one with the Cybersecurity Engineering & Solutions team at Logitech, where I greatly enjoyed the collaborative environment with friends around the world, and another at iFLYTEK.
+I am currently a second-year M.E. student at **Wuhan University** (2017QS: 165, expected graduation: June 2027), supervised by **[Prof. Jianting Ning](https://scholar.google.com/citations?user=HSaFwSwAAAAJ&hl=zh-CN), Prof. Qin Liu**, and **[Prof. Kaitai Liang](https://scholar.google.com/citations?user=_qHKRH4AAAAJ&hl=zh-CN)**.
+My research interests center on **applied cryptography**, with a particular focus on data and cloud security, as well as IoT security.
+Prior to this, I obtained my B.E. in Software Engineering from Southwest University (Chongqing) in June 2024, where I was fortunate to work under the guidance of **[Prof. Zheng Yang](https://scholar.google.com/citations?user=X6csOLgAAAAJ&hl=en)** and **[Prof. Jianying Zhou](https://scholar.google.com/citations?user=T-Uf3dYAAAAJ&hl=en)**.
+To bridge academic knowledge with industrial practice, I completed two six‑month internships: one with the Cybersecurity Engineering & Solutions team at **Logitech**, where I greatly enjoyed the collaborative environment with friends around the world, and another at **iFLYTEK**.
 These experiences deepened my understanding of real‑world security challenges and strengthened my collaborative skills.
 I am always open to academic discussions and potential collaborations.
 Feel free to reach out to me at [kk96500927@gmail.com](mailto:kk96500927@gmail.com) or [baxijie@whu.edu.cn](mailto:baxijie@whu.edu.cn).

 ---